Unsupervised and self-adaptative techniques for cross-domain person re-identification: Experiments and Results

 After training, we remove the last classification layer from all backbones and use the last layer's output as our feature embedding.
 We trained our pipeline using the three backbones independently in all scenarios of adaptation.
 Considering the flows depicted in Figure~\ref{fig:overview_pipeline}, we perform $K_1=50$ cycles of the blue flow (50 iterations), and, in each one, we perform $K_2=5$ cycles of the orange flow (5 epochs).
 We consider Adam~\cite{kingma2014adam} as the network optimizer and set the learning rate to $0.0001$ in the first 30 iterations.
 After the $30^{th}$ iteration, we divided it by ten and kept it unchanged until reaching the maximum number of iterations.
-Weight decay is set to zero since, as we show in our experiments, our proposed Cross-Camera Triplet Creation can regularize the model without adding any hyper-parameter to calibrate the regularization.
-The triplet batch size was set to 30; in each epoch, batches with 30 triplets are used to update the model.
-The margin in Equation ~\ref{eq:LWHTL} was set to $0.3$, and the number of anchors is set to $m = 2$.
+As we show in our experiments, we can set the weight decay to zero since our proposed Cross-Camera Triplet Creation can regularize the model without extra hyper-parameters.
+The triplet batch size is set to 30; batches with 30 triplets are used to update the model in each epoch.
+The margin in Equation~\ref{eq:LWHTL} is set to $0.3$, and the number of anchors is set to $m = 2$.
 We resize the images to $256 \times 128 \times 3$ and apply Random Flipping and Random Erasing as data augmentation strategies during training.